onflow/flow/flips/20201125-bip-44-multi-account.md

 When generating additional keys for an account, the correct key index to use in the path to generate the new key should be the smallest unused key index available which has not yet been used to generate a key on the account.

+##### Conflict Resolution: Multiple Signature & Hashing Algorithms Used for Keys Generated Using the Same Path

+The same derivation path should not be used with multiple combinations of signature and hashing algorithms to generate keys set on an account.

+The prescribed account discovery algorithm will find keys generated using all combinations of derivation paths, supported signature algorithms and supported hashing algorithms.
+However, wallets should not use the same path twice to apply it to multiple signature and hashing algorithms to generate keys.

+When generating a new key pair for an account, a new path, which has not yet been used in combination with any signature or hashing algorithm to generate keys set on the account, should be used.

 ### Drawbacks